Alabama man faces 2nd execution date this year for killing

 The Alabama prison system has now said Smith will be able to have his pastor with him Thursday in the death chamber.

-Smith’s attorneys have urged the courts to stay the latest execution plans, saying the inmate has an intellectual disability that prevented him from understanding the prison paperwork related to selection of an execution method.
+Smith’s attorneys asked the U.S. Supreme Court on Thursday afternoon to halt the execution plan, arguing Smith has an intellectual disability that prevented him from understanding the prison paperwork related to selection of an execution method.
+The appeal to the Supreme Court came after the 11th U.S. Circuit Court of Appeals denied a request for a stay.

-Experts have estimated Smith’s IQ from 64 on the low end and 75 on the high end, but courts have ruled he is not intellectually disabled and thus eligible for the death penalty.
+Experts have estimated Smith’s IQ from 64 on the low end and 75 on the high end, but courts have ruled he is eligible for the death penalty.
 A defense expert in a post-trial appeal said while Smith’s IQ was measured at 64, his language, reading, and mathematics skills, and that these particular results were inconsistent with a diagnosis of intellectual disability.

 The Supreme Court ruled in 2002 that executing intellectually disabled people is unconstitutional.
 In reviewing Smith’s case in 2019, the 11th U.S. Circuit Court of Appeals ruled that a later Supreme Court decision that “states may not weigh a defendant’s adaptive strengths against his adaptive deficits” in determining disability did not retroactively apply to Smith.